Search engine optimization — SEO — is one of those “you love it or you hate it” topics.

 That cuts out some downright dumb behavior, like overstuffing your content with keywords.

-But it also helps you evaluate new advice that comes along.
+But it also helps you evaluate new advice that comes along as you develop your online business ideas.
 If it makes your site less useable, if it makes your message less effective, or if it alienates or confuses your audience … you should probably skip it.

-Here are nine SEO recommendations that also work to make your site experience better for the human beings who read your content, listen to your podcasts, and actually pay for your products and services.
+Here are nine sensible SEO recommendations that also work to make your site experience better for the human beings who read your content, listen to your podcasts, watch your videos, and actually pay for your products and services.